-- Draw the outline of a tree on the paper.
+- Draw the outline of a tree on the paper for the body of your handprint Christmas tree.
 I did ours sideways so she could reach most of it for painting.

 - Time to paint!
-Add the paint to the paper and let the baby spread it.
+Add the paint to the paper and and then, let the baby spread it.
 What is this?

 - I had to take her out of her seat and dangle her over the table to reach the other side.
-She loved this.
-Obviously I have no picture …
+She loved this, but obviously, I have no picture.

-- Clean baby up and place in the exersaucer.
+- Clean baby up and then, place her in the Exersaucer.
 I had 2 baby wipes on hand to wipe her hands.
-I find they work on paint better than anything, then a wash cloth with warm water cleaned her right up.
+I find they work on paint better than anything, and then a washcloth with warm water cleaned her right up.

 - Add glue to the tree.

-- Add the hand print cut outs.
-Let dry.
+- Next, add the hand print cut outs and then, let dry.

 Ten on the Sled by Kim Norman arrived on my door step a few months ago sent to me by the publisher for review.
 It is a really fun and educational book.
 The book is a new spin on the old song ” Ten in A Bed” but instead of squeezing onto a bed these cold weather animals pile on and off the sled one at a time.
 What is wonderful from an educational sense is not just the obvious counting element but as each animal exists the sled the verb used for each animal begins with the same letter as the animal does.
 This was fantastic for my son who wanted to sound every animal and verb out.
 Add a fun rhyming sing song text and this is a great option for a holiday gift.